RobinMeneust/SchrodingerGraph/README.md

 ````

 ### Notes
-For high or too small values (given by the user) the program may take longer or get stuck
+For high values (given by the user) the program may take longer or get stuck